 The tiles in Kingdomino have two sides like a regular domino, except they are covered in different types of terrain.
 Two to four players will match wheat fields, lakes, and mountains in their own personal five-by-five space (each tile counts as two spaces).

-Now you each take it in turns to choose a tile that you want in your kingdom by placing your tiny king on top.
+You’ll each take it in turns to choose a tile that you want in your kingdom by placing your tiny king on top.
 Each tile can only have one king, so whoever goes last unfortunately doesn’t have many options.
 When all tiles are chosen, form a new line of tiles next to it.

 From the top of the tile line to the bottom, each player now takes turns placing their domino of choice, then choosing a domino from the new line of tiles.
 New tiles must connect to a matching terrain, and they must be discarded if there are no terrains to match with or there is no space for the tile in the five-by-five grid.

 There are six rounds in two-player games and 12 in three or four-player games.
-At the end, points are scored for each connected area of a particular terrain – multiply the number squares in that area by the amount of crown symbols on the terrain sections, and add these together to get your final score.
+At the end, points are scored for each connected area of a particular terrain.
+Multiply the number squares in that area by the amount of crown symbols on the terrain sections, and add these together to get your final score.

 If classic board games are your thing, you don’t have to stop at dominoes.
 There’s always a good time to try a well-loved title, so why not learn how to play Cluedo or how to win Monopoly?